lekoala/spread-compat/README.md

 https://github.com/shuchkin/simplexlsx
 https://github.com/shuchkin/simplexlsxgen

 This package will prioritize installed library, by order of performance.
-You can also pick your preferred adapter for each format like this:
+You can also pick your preferred default adapter for each format like this:

 ```php
 SpreadCompat::$preferredCsvAdapter = SpreadCompat::NATIVE; // our native csv adapter is the fastest